ZheyuanXie/CUDA-Path-Tracer-Denoising/README.md

 * Use of any third-party code must be approved by asking on our Google Group.
 * If it is approved, all students are welcome to use it.
 Generally, we approve use of third-party code that is not a core part of the project.
-For example, for the ray tracer, we would approve using a third-party library for loading models, but would not approve copying and pasting a CUDA function for doing refraction.
+For example, for the path tracer, we would approve using a third-party library for loading models, but would not approve copying and pasting a CUDA function for doing refraction.
 * Third-party code **MUST** be credited in README.md.